kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 pip install getdaft
 ```

-Simiar to Ponder, the project seems to be quite early.
+Similar to Ponder, the project seems to be quite early.
 I was getting `exit code 132` even when running a simple script only reading a tiny CSV file.
 Still, the project seems to be heading in an interesting direction.
 The table below shows how [Daft positions itself](https://www.getdaft.io/projects/docs/en/latest/dataframe_comparison.html) among other dataframe libraries:

 | Dataframe | Query Optimizer | Complex Types | Distributed | Arrow Backed | Vectorized Execution Engine | Out-of-core |
 | --- | --- | --- | --- | --- | --- | --- |